Lure Coursing / Sighthound Racing

 Coursing Clubs & Associations

-Note: For additional club listings, see the individual Sighthound breed pages as linked above.
+Note: For additional club listings, see the individual Sighthound breed pages.

 - Canadian Amateur Racing Association (C.A.R.A.)